 It's hard to hear that and yes — it's hard work for me doing all of this cooking (though my son did make his own Chia Pudding this morning and yesterday).

 I tell them that they can't compare themselves to others.
 We are doing the best we know how for our situation.

 Likewise, we have a neighbor with Black Walnut trees in his backyard.
 And every year he has a bumper crop of tomatoes.

 Why?
 I don't know.

 Maybe the juglone from his trees isn't that potent.

 Maybe it's just luck.

-Whatever — I can only work with what I have.
+Whatever — I can only work with what I have, and press on.